strands-project/strands_documentation/docs/datasets/kth_lt_moving.rst

 KTH Scitos G5 robot - Rosie

-This dataset extends `KTH Longterm Dataset Labels <https://strands.pdc.kth.se/public/KTH_longterm_dataset_labels/readme.html>`__ with more locations within the same office environment at KTH.
+This dataset extends `KTH Longterm Dataset Labels <kth_lt_labels>`__ with more locations within the same office environment at KTH.
 The dataset contains a subset of the labels and these objects are consistently located in different positions in multiple rooms.
 The label subset annotated in this dataset is {*chair6*, *chair1*, *water\_boiler*, *backpack1*, *pillow*, *trash\_bin*, *backpack3*, *chair2*, *hanger\_jacket*, *backpack2*}.
 Each observation consists of a set of 17 RGB-D images obtained by moving the pan-tilt in a horizontal pattern, in increments of 20 degrees.
 In addition to the raw sensor data, each observation contains object annotations (masks and labels).
 The data is a part of the `Strands <http://strands.acin.tuwien.ac.at/index.html>`__ EU FP7 project.

 Dataset structure
 ~~~~~~~~~~~~~~~~~